ealpago/GithubAPI/README.md

 ## Design and Architecture

 - **OOP and POP (Protocol-Oriented Programming)**
----The project leverages both Object-Oriented Programming (OOP) and Protocol-Oriented Programming (POP):
+--- The project leverages both Object-Oriented Programming (OOP) and Protocol-Oriented Programming (POP):

 ---OOP: The app's structure follows classic object-oriented principles like encapsulation and inheritance, making the codebase modular and easy to maintain.